Teamslackpull/Teamslackpull/README.md

-- 👋 Hi, I’m @Teamslackpull my real name is Nabil i love powerlifting and fitness
+- 👋 Hi, I’m @Teamslackpull my real name is Nabil i love powerlifting and fitness and coding
 - 👀 I’m interested in: building websites and applications and apps
-- 🌱 I’m currently learning: all of the above things lol just started
+- 🌱 I’m currently learning: all of the above things lol just started (Updated : Im came a long way with learning how to code with alot to learn along the way.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...